Tuesday, December 25, 2012

 The Silencers (Donald Hamilton, 1962)

-Silencers starts at American Mexican border where agent Matt Helm has been sent in order to bring back his fellow agent who's suspected double agent.
+The Silencers starts at the American-Mexican border, where agent Matt Helm has been sent to bring back his fellow agent, who is suspected of being a double agent.
 She's a stripper in a sleazy Mexican joint and gets killed when Helm is about to get her.
-But just before dying she whispers some mysterious final words into her sister's ear.
-Classic stuff, plot thickens!
+But just before dying, she whispers some mysterious final words into her sister's ear.
+Classic stuff, the plot thickens!

 So Helm, like it or not, must cooperate with her sister to find out what the fuck is going on.
-Story soon moves on the road and concludes in some god forsaken mountains where military is conducting nuclear tests.
-It gets quite complicated and at times even hard to follow but let me assure you that Helm saves the day at the end.
-And that along the way leaves corpse or two behind him.
+The story soon moves on the road and concludes in some god-forsaken mountains where the military is conducting nuclear tests.
+It gets pretty complicated and, at times, even hard to follow, but let me assure you that Helm saves the day in the end.
+And that, along the way, leaves a corpse or two behind him.

-Better than plotting are characterizations and development of two main protagonists.
-Helm is as tough as nails, not at all sissy James Bond stereotype of agent.
-For example, when he gets an assistant operator, he's pretty indifferent towards him, because "Why bother to get fond of a guy, when you may have to sacrifice him ruthlessly within an hour?"
-And Gail is cool too, she has lots of style (Helm nicknames her "glamor girl") and I just loved those "My dear man!" exclamations.
+Better than plotting are the characterisations and development of the two main protagonists.
+Helm is as tough as nails, not at all the sissy James Bond stereotype of the agent.
+For example, when he gets an assistant operator, he's pretty indifferent towards him because "Why bother to get fond of a guy, when you may have to sacrifice him ruthlessly within an hour?"
+And Gail is cool too; she has lots of style (Helm nicknames her "Glamour Girl"), and I just loved those "My dear man!" exclamations.

-Their relationship is pretty intriguing and in a way more interesting than actual chase after the government secrets.
-They keep playing cat and mouse game and exploiting/deceiving each other, we pretty soon learn that the only reason she's taken on this ride is because she's a part of diabolical plan: "They were counting on this woman to hate, despise, and, given the opportunity, betray me".
-Even them having sex doesn't clear things much because "In this business, there's a maxim goes: suspect everyone once except a woman you've slept with; suspect her twice."
-You can judge yourself how their affections progress:
+Their relationship is intriguing and, in a way, more interesting than the pursuit of government secrets.
+They keep playing a cat and mouse game and exploiting/deceiving each other, we pretty soon learn that the only reason she's taken on this ride is because she's a part of a diabolical plan: "They were counting on this woman to hate, despise, and, given the opportunity, betray me".
+Even their having sex doesn't clear things much because "In this business, there's a maxim that goes: suspect everyone once except a woman you've slept with; suspect her twice."
+You can judge for yourself how their affections progress:

 • "You bastard,", she said.
 "You lousy, calculating bastard."
 I grinned at her.
 "You bitch," I said.
 "You dirt, double-crossing bitch."